 Open IntellJ’s Console, you will see the following log lines:

-In line 10 of the above log, if you notice, the start time of this example application is 2,791s.
-This is normal, nothing too surprising, right?
+In line 10 of the above log, if you notice, the start time of this example application is 0.855s.
+Too fast, right?

-But if you now run this application by command line, with JAR file, by: open Terminal on macOS or Linux or Console on Windows, go to project folder, run command:
+But if you now run this application by command line, with JAR file, by opening Terminal on macOS or Linux or Console on Windows, then go to the project folder and run the command:

 then go to the tartget/quarkus-app directory, run the command: